 Bond proceeds and revenues from mortgages and investments are invested in authorized investments as defined in the Multi-Family Mortgage Revenue Bonds Resolution (the Resolution) and in CDA's Investment Policy until required for originating mortgage loans, funding reserves, paying bond debt service, and funding program expenses.
-Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, repurchase agreements, investment agreements, money market funds and certificates of deposit.
+Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, repurchase agreements, investment agreements, money market funds, and certificates of deposit.

-As of June 30, 2017, the Fund had \$26,942 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
-As of June 30, 2016, the Fund had \$26,845 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
-Both are classified as cash and cash equivalents.
+As of June 30, 2018 and 2017, the Fund had \$27,978 and \$26,942, respectively, invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+The money market mutual fund is classified as cash and cash equivalents.
 The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.